stefanhendriks/Dune-II---The-Maker/README.md

 I do this purely for fun, and try to keep it multi-platform.
 I test it often on Mac OSX and Ubuntu.
 I sometimes test it on Windows (MinGW32 and MSYS).

-At this moment there is nothing built enough to call this a game, see the list "TODO" below what needs to be done. (list will continue to grow).
+At this moment there is nothing built enough to call this a game, see the [TODO list](#todo-as-a-player-i-should-be-able-to) below what needs to be done.

 Compiling
 =========